Baselime/website/content/articles/why-observability-as-code.md

 ## Observability
 According to [Wikipedia](https://en.wikipedia.org/wiki/Observability), Observability is "a measure of how well internal states of a system can be inferred from knowledge of its external outputs.".
 In the case of software architectures, observability means having the ability to understand how your systems and code behave, to identify bottlenecks and defects, and to understand why it's happening; all without adding anything to the systems.
 This is generally achieved with the help of structured events, logs, metrics and distributed traces.

-Consequently, it is extrememly important to reliably be able to visualise the system outputs, and to be alerted when unexpected behaviour emerges.
+Consequently, it is extremely important to reliably be able to visualise the system outputs, and to be alerted when unexpected behaviour emerges.
 Configuring visualisation dashboards and alerts has traditionally been done through Graphical User Interfaces (ClickOps).
 As a result:

-- configurations are not repeatable across environements;
+- configurations are not repeatable across environments;
 - it is impossible to reliably test observability configurations;
 - lack of consistency across teams;
 - mistakes are near-impossible to spot;